ASHWIN776/JS-Projects/20. JS30 - Day11 - Custom HTML5 Video Player/README.md

 ## Todos

-- [ ] Include a button for making the video full screen.
+- [ ] Include a button which makes the video full screen.
 - [X] Progress Bar can be dragged.
 - [ ] Moving the slider, adjusting volume and playbackRate using arrow keys
 - [x] While dragging the progressBar, the volume should be 0